EPSRC Doctoral Prize Fellow

 ResearchTo see my full list of publications, please consult my Google Scholar page, where the most up to date list is retained.

 - Kirkham R, Ebassa R, Montague K, Morrissey K, Vlachokyriakos V, Weise S, Olivier P. WheelieMap: An Exploratory System for Qualitative Reports of Inaccessibility in the Built Environment.
-In: MobileHCI 2017.
+In: MobileHCI 2017 19th International Conference on Human-Computer Interaction with Mobile Devices and Services.
 2017, Vienna: ACM.
-In Press.

 - Kirkham R, Webster M, Chen K, Vines J. Using Disability Law to expand Academic Freedom for Disabled Researchers in the United Kingdom.
 Journal of Historical Sociology 2016, 29(1), 65-91.